Pew Research Center political typology: 1987 typology

 The 1987 report defined nine values and orientations that underlie political ideologies in the United States: religious faith, tolerance, social justice, militant anti-communism, alienation, American exceptionalism, financial pressure, attitudes toward government, and attitudes toward business corporations.
 The report establishes 11 voter profiles, and each profile makes up 7-11% of the 1987 adult population in the United States.
 The same typology groups were used in an updated report released in 1990.

 Enterprises were pro-business, anti-government Republicans that wished to reduce the deficit through decreased spending.
 Moralists were highly conservative, highly religious middle-aged Republicans.
 Upbeats were young, Republican-leaning voters that believed in American exceptionalism and were optimistic about the governing of the United States.
 Disaffecteds were middle-aged Republican-leaning voters that were highly skeptical of both government and business.
-Bystanders were voters that didn't vote, typically young and poorly educated.
+Bystanders were voters that did not vote, typically young and poorly educated.
 Followers were Democratic-leaning voters that were indifferent to American government but supported spending to reduce unemployment.
 Seculars were non-religious Democratic-leaning voters.
 '60s Democrats were upper-middle-class Democrats that supported social justice and government spending.
 The New Dealers were older blue-collar union Democrats that favored social spending but opposed social tolerance.
 The Passive Poor were older and poorer Democrats that supported American government and social justice.
 The Partisan Poor were low income Democrats that supported social justice and showed strong partisan support.